vcian19/covidcompare/README.md

 ## Framework Updates

+2020-11-19
+- Updated preprint manuscript, with new addition to the analytical framework.
+We now look at model performance statistics for the "most current" 4 week snapshot by forecasting period.

 2020-08-13
 - Added SIKJalpha (https://github.com/scc-usc/ReCOVER-COVID-19) and its historical models to the comparison framework

 2020-07-17
 - At the request of YYG, now using estimated cumulative daily deaths.
 Was previously using cumulative daily deaths created by summing estimates of daily deaths.